Bold Hearts. Brilliant Minds.

 Fact 14: Get to Know the School of Business

-UCR boasts the largest undergraduate business program in the entire UC system, along with a full-time Master of Business Administration (MBA), Professional MBA, Master of Professional Accountancy (MPAc), Master of Finance (MFin), and a Ph.D. program.
+UCR boasts the largest undergraduate business program in the entire UC system, along with a full-time Master of Business Administration (MBA), Professional MBA, Master of Professional Accountancy (MPAc), Master of Finance (MFin), Master of Science in Business Analytics (MSBA), and a Ph.D. program.

-New Major: Actuarial Science is a four-year program for first-year students only.
+New Major: Actuarial Science is a four-year program for first-year students with transfer students accepted beginning in fall 2025.
 Students will learn to assess financial risks in the fields of finance and insurance, using mathematical and statistical methods.
 UCR is one of three UCs to offer a degree in Actuarial Science, and UCR is the first and only school in the UC system that houses the degree in the School of Business.

 Customized Learning: Students in the undergraduate program can tailor their degree to align with their career goals through seven concentrations and nine minors.
 Double alumnus Valtteri Salomaki ’18, ’20 MBA did just that when he added courses in Blockchain Application in eCommerce and Full-Stack Product Development to his undergraduate degree.
 He continued his education at UCR Business and earned his MBA.
 “The A. Gary Anderson School of Management provided me with all the resources and support I have needed to achieve my ambitious goals,” says Salomaki.

-National Recognition: The school is accredited by the Association to Advance Collegiate Schools of Business which places it among the top 5% of business schools worldwide.
-U.S. News & World Report ranked both the School of Business undergraduate program and the school’s A. Gary Anderson Graduate School of Management among the top 100 programs in its 2021 listing of the Best Business Schools.
+National Recognition: The school is accredited by the Association to Advance Collegiate Schools of Business which places it among the top 6% of business schools worldwide.
+U.S. News ranked both the School of Business undergraduate program at No. 70, and the school’s A. Gary Anderson Graduate School of Management among the top 100 programs in its 2023 listing of the Best Business Schools.

-Consumer Thinking: Thomas Kramer, professor of marketing and associate dean of undergraduate programs, has spent his career investigating the beliefs, biases, and heuristics that affect consumer choice and behavior.
+Consumer Thinking: Thomas Kramer, professor of marketing and associate dean of undergraduate programs, investigates the beliefs, biases, and heuristics that affect consumer choice and behavior.
 In 2020, he was selected as co-editor of the prestigious Journal of Consumer Research.

 Fact 15: Real Roots